DeliosNL/Astory/README.md

 Description
 ===========
-This is the repository of the "Astory" project for the CRIA (Create a Rich Internet Application coruse).
-Astory is a rich internet application which allows it's users to create their own story and share it with others.
+This is the repository of the "Astory" project for the Create a Rich Internet Application (CRIA) course.
+Astory is a rich internet application which allows its users to create their own story and share it with others.

 Setup
 =====